olimorris/tmux-pomodoro-plus/README.md

 ```

 ## :microscope: How it works

-- Starting a Pomodoro
+- Starting a Pomodoro:
   - Uses `date +%s` to get the current timestamp and write to `/tmp/pomodoro.txt`
   - This allows the app to keep track of the elapsed time
-- Completing a Pomodoro
+- Completing a Pomodoro:
   - Writes the status of the pomodoro to `/tmp/pomodoro_status.txt`
   - This allows the app to know what type of notification to send
-- Cancelling a Pomodoro
+- Cancelling a Pomodoro:
   - Deletes `/tmp/pomodoro.txt`
   - Deletes `/tmp/pomodoro_status.txt`
-- Getting the status of a Pomodoro
+- Getting the status of a Pomodoro:
   - Countdown: Compares current timestamp (via `date +%s`) with the start timestamp in `/tmp/pomodoro.txt`
   - Break: Compares the current timestamp with the start timestamp and adds on the break duration

 ## :clap: Credits

 - [Wladyslaw Fedorov](https://dribbble.com/Wladza) - For the squashed tomato image

 ## :page_with_curl: License

 [MIT](https://github.com/olimorris/tmux-pomodoro-plus/blob/master/LICENSE.md)